aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-ruby/ruby-programmers-guide/working-with-files-in-ruby/utility-features-in-ruby/converting-worksheet-to-svg-in-ruby/_index.md

 ---

 ## **Aspose.Cells - Converting Worksheet to SVG**
-To convert Worksheet to SVG using Aspose.Cells for Java in Ruby, simply invoke worksheet_to_svg() method of Converter module.
+To convert a worksheet to SVG using Aspose.Cells for Java in Ruby, simply invoke the `worksheet_to_svg()` method of the Converter module.

 **Ruby Code**